Table of Contents

 While you are a customer, we will need to retain your information to meet our legal and contractual requirements.
 However, when you cease using Bingo.com's Services, we will still retain your personal information for a period of time.
 There are several reasons why we retain your information, these include:

-- To comply with legal obligations under EU/local laws (for example, anti-money laundering regulations, or licensing regulations);
+- To comply with legal obligations under the gilbratar laws (for example, anti-money laundering regulations, or licensing regulations);

 - To establish or defend legal claims (for example negligence claims) which could be made against us;